 There’s also a huge range of different professions within the animal care and management industry to choose from.
 Some of these you can get started with straight away (for example, dog walking or assistance dog training) and others that’ll require some pre-study (such as animal physiotherapy or zookeeping).

-To find out more, you might want to check out our article; 12 interesting roles working with animals.
+To find out more, you might want to check out our article: 12 interesting roles working with animals.
 Or, you can search for animal roles near you on our website.

 3. Visit a dog or cat cafe

-Dogs and cats can help us to see the lighter side of things and offer a refreshing break from the hustle and bustle of modern life.
+Dogs and cats can help us see the lighter side of things and offer a refreshing break from the hustle and bustle of modern life.
 However, not all of us are lucky enough to own one – which is where the idea of cat and dog cafes stemmed from.

 Animal cafes have long been popular in South East Asia, and have grown in popularity in the UK in recent years.
 For example, Lady Dinah’s Cat Emporium is a warm, cosy cat cafe in the East End of London that does a top-notch afternoon tea.
 It’s home to several quiet, contented rescue cats who’ll often interact with customers through cuddles or by playing with toys.